-- When using Automation, Microsoft Excel is loaded in the background, taking few MB and loading a large number of files and DLLs.
+- When using Automation, Microsoft Excel is loaded in the background, taking a few MB and loading a large number of files and DLLs.

-- Microsoft Office applications (including Excel) were designed as UI applications and because of that API is very slow.
+- Microsoft Office applications (including Excel) were designed as UI applications and, because of that, API is very slow.
 Generating a single worksheet with 200 rows and 100 columns takes 239.4 seconds on our test machine.

 We are proud that our Excel .NET library is one of the best alternatives for Microsoft Office Interop (Excel Automation).